hpigot/hpigot.github.io/_posts/2017-07-05-background.md

 ---
 layout: page
 title: "A Little Background..."
-teaser: "How I decided to teach programming and electronics at SMD school in Kathmandu, Nepal."
+teaser: "How I decided to teach programming and electronics at SMD school in Kathmandu."
 header: no
 category:
     - nepal